laurentj/slimerjs/docs/configuration.rst

 - cookies
 - etc...

-There is always at least one profile, named "default", which is used each time you launch SlimerJS.
-It means that you reuse same data, cookies etc at each execution.

-This can be a issue, since it doesn't match the behavior of PhantomJS.
-In the future, SlimerJS will create a temporary profile at each launch, to have a fresh configuration.
+By default, SlimerJS create a temporary profile each time you launch it.
+This profile is deleted at the end of the execution.
+It allows to launch several SlimerJS instances at the same time: they don't share same profile files.

-If you want to launch multiple instance of SlimerJS, or if you don't want to share same preferences, cookies, data etc, you need to create new profiles.
+If you want to use a persistent profile (to reuse same preferences, same cookies, localstorage etc stored during a navigation), you have to create a specific profile and to indicate it.

-Just do

 .. code-block:: bash

    slimerjs -CreateProfile myNewProfile

+It will create a directory in ``$HOME/.innophi/slimerjs/``.
 Then to use this new profile, use the ``-P`` parameter

 .. code-block:: bash

    slimerjs -P myNewProfile  myscript.js